logictech31/thone_os/concepts/Memory Segments and Descriptor Tables.md

 Now when it comes to memory segments exist as Kernel Space (sudo) and User Space (less privileges).

-A common approach of attacking in the past was to load a program in the user's memory section and make it affect the Kernel space.
+A common approach of attacking the computer in the past was to load a program in the user's memory section and make it affect the Kernel space.

-Today, the CPU is told it's privilege whether it can execute a piece of code in the *Data Segment* or not.
+Today, the OS tells the Program about its *privilege level* to allow/reject it from jumping into a *data segment*

 Now when we are in user space and press a key on the keyboard,
-1. It creates a triggered
+1. It creates a trigger
 2. The controller in the port communicates with the CPU This is called as an *"Interrupt"*